Will Pre-Training Ever End? A First Step Toward Next-Generation Foundation MLLMs via Self-Improving Systematic Cognition: Experiments

-\textbf{Systematic perception through self-learning strengthens foundation MLLMs.} \sicog{} (Perception), leveraging self-generated captions with detailed descriptions and \textit{chain-of-description}, delivers comparable or superior accuracy across benchmarks compared to strong-to-weak distillation and multi-modal collaboration methods.
-Unlike these alternatives, which depend heavily on fine-grained captions requiring extensive external annotations, \sicog{} reduces this reliance by utilizing self-learning.
+\textbf{Systematic perception through self-learning strengthens foundation MLLMs.} \sicog{} (Perception), which leverages self-generated captions with detailed descriptions and \cod{}, achieves comparable or superior accuracy across benchmarks relative to strong-to-weak distillation and multimodal collaboration methods.
+Unlike these alternatives, which heavily rely on extensive external annotations, \sicog{} reduces this dependence through self-learning.

 \textbf{Integrating systematic reasoning into pre-training proves more effective than prioritizing perception alone.} \sicog{} (Perception + Reasoning) boosts multimodal reasoning, surpassing perception-only methods by 2.5\%–4\% on ScienceQA while preserving strong perception capabilities.
 Notably, perception-only pre-training degrades performance on hallucination tasks (a 0.5\%–1\% drop on POPE), whereas systematic reasoning mitigates this issue and maintains robustness.
 Incorporating self-generated text-only instruction-tuning data during pre-training further enhances performance, especially for high-resolution MLLMs.
 This observation aligns with findings in~\cite{lu2024deepseekvlrealworldvisionlanguageunderstanding}.